What we do

 Telephone friendship and support

-Our team our out and about across Haringey running pop-up stall and attending local events.
+Our team our out and about across Haringey running pop-up stalls and attending local events.
 Look out for the Reach and Connect logo and say hi to one of our friendly team members.

 Who we are

 Our Community Connectors work across the borough from a range of settings, like community organisations, libraries, GP surgeries and community buildings.
-They support older people by bringing them together and helping them to remain confident and independent in their everyday lives.
+They support older people by helping them to remain confident and independent in their everyday lives.
 They are 'local experts', who gather and share information about local opportunities, activities and services for over 50s in Haringey.

 Our Community Connectors provide the Reach and Connect service to all older people who are at risk of social isolation, and in particular LGBTQI+, disabled, Black and Minority Ethnic groups and those who are disadvantaged.

-The service brings together The Silver Line (external link), Public Voice (external link), Mind in Haringey (external link), HAIL (external link), Wise Thoughts (external link) and the Haringey Over 50s Forum (external link) to support Haringey residents who are 50+, at risk of social isolation or who have suffered a recent life event that threatens their wellbeing.
+The service brings together Public Voice (external link), Mind in Haringey (external link), HAIL (external link), LGBTQI+ organisation Wise Thoughts (external link) and the Haringey Over 50s Forum (external link) to support Haringey residents who are 50+, at risk of social isolation or who have suffered a recent life event that threatens their wellbeing.